TRAUMA: A Brief Overview

 Most “small t” traumas are not one-time events.
 Instead, these typically occur in regular interactions with parents, teachers, peers, partners, supervisors, and other constant figures in our lives.
 Sometimes the survivor may believe this type of treatment is normal (or even healthy or Godly).
 It is not recognized as traumatic by her nor by those around her (including some mental health professionals).
 Traumatic experiences can be cumulative.
 The addition of new adverse experiences triggers old traumatic memories, compounding the negative consequences of past and current events.
 The cumulative effect is especially true for “small t” traumas, given that they are often experienced many times.

 While “small t” traumas will not likely lead to a PTSD diagnosis and do not carry the threat of death or bodily harm, their consequences can be just as painful.
 Dr. Elizabeth Barbash noted that “small t” traumas are “better described as ego-threatening” because “small t” traumas overwhelm the person’s ability to hold on to a sense of authentic self.
 This disconnection from authentic self can create increasing anxiety and depression, addiction, codependency, relationship problems, decreased self-esteem, increasing conflict with others, a decreasing ability to manage everyday life stressors, and decreased life satisfaction.
-For these reasons, "small t" traumas are just as damaging as "Big T", but are harder to recognize and talk about.

 TRAUMA AND ADDICTION